 Exploration and development of, and production from, any deposit at the Company's mineral projects require permits from various government authorities.
 There can be no assurance that any required permits will be obtained in a timely manner or at all, or that they will be obtained on reasonable terms.
-Delays or
+Delays or failure to obtain, expiry of, or a failure to comply with the terms of such permits could prohibit development of the Company's mineral projects and have a material adverse impact on the Company.

-Management's Discussion and Analysis For the three and six months ended December 31, 2024
+Management's Discussion and Analysis For the three and nine months ended March 31, 2025